A degree online that’s not an online degree

 - Learn history from historians.

-- Learn Greek and Hebrew from people that know it.
+- Learn Greek and Hebrew from people that know them.

 - Learn ministry from pastors, not programs.